 Cutaneous candidiasis

-Depending on the area of distribution, there are:
+Depending on the area of distribution there are:

 2. candidal cheilitis, when the area of the red border of the lips is affected;

-9. candidiasis of the scalp, manifests itself in rare cases, looks like acne, follicles and seborrheic dermatitis;
+9. candidiasis of the scalp, manifests itself in rare cases, looks in the form of pimples, follicles and seborrheic dermatitis;

 Cervix with thrush